xray-imaging/DMagic/docs/source/usage.rst

-                     Create a DM experiment manually for commissioning runs delete       Delete a DM experiment from Sojourner email        Send data-access email with Globus link to all users on the DM experiment daq-start    Start automated real-time file transfer (DAQ) to Sojourner daq-stop     Stop all running file transfers for the current experiment add-user     Add users to an existing DM experiment by badge number remove-user  Remove users from an existing DM experiment by badge number list-users   List all users with access to a DM experiment
+                     Create a DM experiment manually for commissioning runs delete       Delete a DM experiment from Sojourner email        Send data-access email with Globus link to all users on the DM experiment daq-start    Monitor experiment directories and sync new files to Sojourner in real time daq-stop     Stop real-time directory monitoring and file sync for the current experiment upload       One-shot sync of all existing files to Sojourner (use when daq-start was not running) add-user     Add users to an existing DM experiment by badge number remove-user  Remove users from an existing DM experiment by badge number upload       One-shot sync of all existing files to Sojourner (use when daq-start was not running) list-users   List all users with access to a DM experiment